-Drug Interactions: In elderly patients concurrently receiving certain diuretics, primarily thiazides, an increased incidence of thrombocytopenia with purpura has been reported.
+In elderly patients concurrently receiving certain diuretics, primarily thiazides, an increased incidence of thrombocytopenia with purpura has been reported.

-It has been reported that BACTRIM may prolong the prothrombin time in patients who are receiving the anticoagulant warfarin.
+It has been reported that BACTRIM may prolong the prothrombin time in patients who are receiving the anticoagulant warfarin (a CYP2C9 substrate).
 This interaction should be kept in mind when BACTRIM is given to patients already on anticoagulant therapy, and the coagulation time should be reassessed.

-BACTRIM may inhibit the hepatic metabolism of phenytoin.
+BACTRIM may inhibit the hepatic metabolism of phenytoin (a CYP2C9 substrate).
 BACTRIM, given at a common clinical dosage, increased the phenytoin half-life by 39% and decreased the phenytoin metabolic clearance rate by 27%.
 When administering these drugs concurrently, one should be alert for possible excessive phenytoin effect.